Jamf-Concepts/remediaSOAR/README.md

 ## Securing Your Secrets

 Settings like server URLs, client and user IDs, and passwords are stored in your keychain.
-If you enter them once and you use iCloud keychain sync enabled, the information will already be available when you run the app on other devices using the same Apple ID.
+If you enter them once and you use iCloud keychain sync, the information will already be available when you run the app on other devices using the same Apple ID.

 &nbsp;